 Brethren, for this reason, in [spite of all] our stress and crushing difficulties we have been filled with comfort and cheer about you [because of] your faith (the leaning of your whole personality on God in complete trust and confidence).1 Thessalonians 3:7 AMPC

 Faith in God brings comfort and cheer, even in the midst of stress and crushing difficulties.
-Embrace the difficulties in your life and let them drive you to God, and witness what God can do.
+Faith is what helps us trust God in difficult times.

 To see difficulty how God sees it, we need Bible verses for hard times we can hold on to.
 We asked a few members of our staff at Deep Spirituality for their favorite biblical characters who trusted God in the midst of difficulty, and came up with 7 examples in the Bible of trusting God in difficult times to inspire you.

 Table of Contents